We think this list of FAQs should cover just about everything but if you do have a burning question just email email@example.com

 Purpose built viewing facilities - Rooms are set up with recording equipment and contain one-way mirrors so clients can view the discussion.
 As a respondent it should feel like an informal discussion in a living room rather than being under the spotlight.

-Hotels - Many hotels are chosen for group discussions due to their convenient location and having meeting rooms suitable for group discussions, you won’t be sat on a bed!
+Hotels - Hotels are chosen for group discussions due to their convenient location and having meeting rooms suitable for group discussions, you won’t be sat on a bed!

 Client’s Office - Occasionally you may be invited to a broadcaster’s office for a piece of research - keep your eye out for celebrities in the lift!